aws-samples/aws-serverless-workshop-innovator-island/00-cleanup/README.md

 ### 11. CloudWatch
 1. Open the [Amazon CloudWatch][cloudwatch-console]
 1. Navigate to *Logs | Log groups*, and select all log groups beginning with `theme-park`.
 From *Actions* in the top right corner, select **Delete log groups(s)** and choose **Delete**.
-1. Repeat this process for the log groups beginning with `ride-times`
 1. Navigate to *Dashboards*.
 Select the `InnovatorIsland` Dashboard, and from *Actions* in the top right corner, select **Delete dashboard** and choose **Delete dashboard**.